 How to submit

 If using the Customs Declaration Service, you’ll need to submit a C21e dataset on the system.
-The procedure code is split into 2 data elements (DE) in the Customs Declaration Service.
-DE 1/10 and DE 1/11.
+The procedure code is split into 2 data elements (DE) in the Customs Declaration Service, these are:

 There are several 1/10 codes that can be used dependant on the procedure being used: